-- When you’re treats are properly dried you can store them in a plastic bag in a cool dry place or in your freezer for an even longer shelf life.
+- When your treats are properly dried you can store them in a plastic bag in a cool dry place or in your freezer for an even longer shelf life.

 Not only will your dog love these treats but you can be confident that you’re giving your dog treats without any harmful additives.
-There is nothing healthier for your pup than homemade, natural treats.
+There is nothing healthier for your puppies than homemade, natural puppy treats.

 If you wish to add extra flavor like fresh garlic, be sure to use it sparingly.
 In large amounts, it can be harmful to your dog.
 However, putting in additional flavor is not totally necessary.
 Your dog will love the natural flavor of the liver all on its own.